 Yes, Colgate-Palmolive (India) Limited has procedures in place for sustainable sourcing.
 The Company selects its suppliers through strictly laid down procedures and engages with them according to the business standards described in the Third Party Code of Conduct.
 In 2012, the Company launched 4-pillar audit and risk assessment tools.

-Under "SUSTAINABLE SOURCING PROGRAMS", Colgate is running two programs that help identify such gaps.
+Under "SUSTAINABLE SOURCING PROGRAMS", Colgate is running two programs which helps us in identifying such Gaps.
 The names of these two Programs are as under:

 - 1. Supplier Responsible Sourcing Assessment Program (SRSA) - 2.
-Enhanced Supplier Management (ESM) Program b.
+Enhanced Supplier Management (ESM) Program Both these programs are well structured & Colgate doesn't work with suppliers if the Risk is very significant. - b.
 If yes, what percentage of inputs were sourced sustainably?